 So as Cole says 6th April 1946 was a “very momentous trip” in the air flying for 6 hours 10 minutes.

 Based on some third hand stories told to Rachel Manley*, Errol Barrow mentioned during the course of a dinner party with other wartime acquaintances, that he had seen Hitler’s Wolf Lair from the air while flying over Poland.
+Hitler’s Wolf Lair was in the Masurian woods near the hamlet of Gierłoż, 8km east of Rastembork in what was Prussia now NE Poland.
 Apparently, there was much rum, and many tall stories that night!

 It is very likely that Errol Barrow could have visited the Fuhrer-bunker in Berlin, or overflown the Wolf’s Lair on one of the flights into Poland post war with BAFO Communication Squadron, so perhaps not as tall a story as it might seem!